chromilo/chromilo/README.md

-### Hi there, I am a Cloud Architect and Engineer, working towards my Masters degree at Georgia Tech 👋
+### Hi there, I am a Cloud Architect/Engineer, working towards my Masters degree at Georgia Tech 👋

 <!--
 **chromilo/chromilo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

 - 🔭 I’m currently working on integration projects SIEM, ServiceNow, and Sharepoint Online
 - 🌱 I’m currently learning Cloud Native and AWS Machine Learning from Udacity